flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 [Ladyada][ada] has an awesome video on youtube that [talks about ways of working around this limitation][analogread].
 For the fun of it, I connected the photo resistor to an [MCP3002][mcp].
-Thanks to [awesome resources][mcpblog], it was pretty easy to write a little c++ class to abstract the reading of the 10 bit value from that chip.
-While I'm aware that there are already other implementations for doing this (see [wiringPi MCP3002][wiringpiMcp]), I opted for a native c++ code and did not want to require the use of [hardware SPI][hardwareSpi] pins.
-Using any available GPIO pin and performing the needed bit bangs works out just fine.
+Thanks to [awesome resources][mcpblog], it was not hard to write a little C++ class to abstract the reading of the 10-bit value from that chip.
+While I'm aware that there are already other implementations for doing this (see [wiringPi MCP3002][wiringpiMcp]), I opted for a C++ implementation that did not require the use of [hardware SPI][hardwareSpi] pins.
-Besides being a lot of fun to write, of course. :) The result of that was the creation of the [mcp300x repo][mcpcode], which is small enough to make me go ahead and simply duplicate it under the oclock repo as well.
+Aside from it being a lot of fun to write, of course. :)
+The result of that was the creation of the [mcp300x repo][mcpcode], which is small enough to make me go ahead and simply duplicate it under the oclock repo as well.
 That is under the [mcp300x directory][mcp300xdir] and to be fair, I needed to add an extra knob for using it in the oclock context.
-Specifically, I wanted a way of coordinating among all the threads of the code that use the GPIOs.
+Specifically, I wanted a way of coordinating among all the threads of the program that use the GPIOs.
-That is likely a non-issue, but for debugging sake it is good to ensure access atomicity among the bit bangers: HT1632, LPD8806 and the MCP3002.
-Thus, I extended them to acquire a lock before they did any bit banging on the GPIO pins.
+That is likely a non-issue, but for debugging sake it is good to ensure access atomicity among the bit bangers: HT1632, LPD8806, and the MCP3002.
+Thus, I extended them to acquire a lock before they did any banging on the GPIO pins.
 That mutex is provided to MCP300x upon its constructor, in the file [lightSensor.cpp][lightSensorMcptor].

 To diminish the jitter in the values read by the MCP3002, the light sensor code keeps the [last N][lightSensorLastN] reads from a [periodic interval][lightSensorInterval].
 It then computes an average from that history [on demand][ligthSensorAvg].

-Lastly, I should mention that the place where you specify what GPIO pins are used for controlling the MCP3002 are located in the [lightSensor.cpp][lightSensorgpios] file.
+The place where you specify what GPIO pins are used for controlling the MCP3002 is located in the [lightSensor.cpp][lightSensorgpios] file.

 #### Embedded Web Server

 In my quest for a web server code with a clean and small footprint -- yet powerful enough to handle multiple connections -- I began browsing Github.
-A quote I really like fits nicely in this context:
+A quote I really like from "[Made to Stick][stick]" fits nicely in this context:

     :::text
-    "Don't think outside the box, go box shopping" (Dan and Chip Heath; Made to Stick)
+    "Don't think outside the box, go box shopping," (Heath).

 I found many [good candidates][webservers] but settled with [abhinavsingh/pulsar][pulsar] due to a few reasons -- which reminded me of rule **7a** of [RFC 1925][rfc1925]

-- small, but not too small
+- Small, but not too small
-- easy to embed
+- Easy to embed
-- robust
+- Robust
-- written in C (C++ would be fine too...)
+- Written in C (C++ is fine, too)

 Porting it over was trivial.
 After [addressing a couple of minor issues][pulsarpull], I had that running within the oclock process.
 As it is written to be event driven, it spawns a few worker threads that handle http requests in parallel.
 The working model is common: each worker thread registers itself as a [callback handler][pulsarworkercallback] for the one listening socket created by the [server thread][pulsarservercode].
-There are lots of good documentation on [libevent][libeventhtml], which made this server even easier to understand.
+There are lots of good documentations on [libevent][libeventhtml], which made this server even easier to understand.
-The worker thread executes a function called [handleRequest][workerhandlerequest], which integrates with the rest of the c++ code, called [WebHandlerInternal][workerhandlerequest2].
+The worker thread executes a function called [handleRequest][workerhandlerequest], which integrates with the rest of the C++ code, called [WebHandlerInternal][workerhandlerequest2].
-Critical sections of that code are protected by using mutex or a [mailbox-like message queue][mailboxcode].
+Critical sections of that code are protected by using a mutex or a [mailbox-like message queue][mailboxcode].

 There are just a few parameters you can tweak:

-- number of worker threads
+- Number of worker threads
-- server's tcp port
+- Server's tcp port
-- verbosity
+- Verbosity
-- logfile
+- Logfile

 Look [here][pulsarargv] to see the parameters you can pass into it without having to recompile the program.
 Otherwise, just edit [conf.h][pulsarconfh] and [pulsar.c][pulsarargv] to make some more permanent tweaks.

-To keep it self contained but yet embedded in the oclock program, I added the [Pulsar codebase in a directory by itself][pulsardir].
+To keep it self-contained but yet embedded in the oclock program, I added the [Pulsar codebase in a directory by itself][pulsardir].
 Not much more to say on that... it just works perfectly!
 Big thanks to [Abhinav][abhinavsingh] for putting that code together.
 And to [libevent][libevent] as well. :)